by Frank Overton, 10.31.07

 Example 3: “45 minutes of Sweet Spot climbing during a 3 hour ride” For those athletes in hilly or mountainous regions, I like to prescribe this ride a lot.
 Athletes are encouraged to choose the route he or she wants and ride in sweet spot from the bottom to the top of any climb they want.
 The athlete must keep track of their total time spent climbing.
 It offers a lot more freedom and motivation than structured intervals say 3 x 15 min On.
 A good example is an 18 minute climb followed by a 10 minute climb and finished off with a 15 minute climb.
 45 minutes of solid work in a stimulating format.

 Example 5: “Race Sweet Spot” & even better “Stage Race Sweet Spot.
 Perhaps you are using a race for training and aren’t interested in the usual strategy of “sitting in and waiting for the move”.
 Make the race hard and go off the front early.
 Ride the break at sweet spot wattages.
 The longer the break, the bigger the training effect.
-So what if you get caught!
+Work for your teammate sweet spot.
+So what if you get caught or dropped!
 Nothing risked, nothing gained and maybe you will be so good at sweet spotting that you’ll take yourself all the way to line for the “w”.
 You never know till you try.

 Example 6: “Mountain bike Sweet Spot” — Choose challenging terrain and focus on having fun but going fast and working hard.
 I do not have any mountain bike races files, but I would venture to guess that the normalized power for a 2hr mountain bike race is at the upper end of the athlete’s sweet spot wattage.